nikhelk/lib3142a/README.md

 # lib3142a

-Hello!
-We are team 3142A from Atlanta, Georgia and this is our code for the VEX Robotics Competition 2020-2021 game: Change Up.
+This is lib3142a, the first-ever framework for the VEXcode V5 Pro platform.

-This is our sumbission for the Annotated Programming Skills Challenge
+Here is a brief rundown of the file system.
+The documentation can be found in the `lib3142a/include` files

 1. [ File System. ](#fileSys)
 2. [ Resources. ](#resources)